Woz4tetra/bwbots-beer-caddy/docs/simulation.md

 The robot is disabled by default.
 Press the "C" (for Cnabled) key to toggle motors enabled.

+To disable the module physics and control the robot in "ground truth" mode, Press "B".

 ### Free cam mode

 To move in the X-Z plane, use the WASD keys.